World Autism Awareness Week

 Throughout this relatable book, Siena shares her struggles and victories of being autistic to remind you that you are not alone and that you’re awesome and autistic.

 Don’t forget you can share your CENMAC experiences for our CENMAC family to enjoy.
-Plus, sign up for our newsletter to read more about Women and Technology.
+Plus, sign up for our newsletter to read more about assistive technology.